dperique/Kuul_periodics/README.md

 or a tool like [k9s](https://github.com/derailed/k9s).
 But either way, you are still using the Kubernetes apiserver (e.g., `kubectl` command) to manage the Jobs.

+In my opinion, because the Kuul Periodic System will be used to run your periodic jobs and because (for the most part), no one really cares how it's implemented, you will want to use a simple UI that allows you to monitor or trigger jobs.
+In this case, I highly recommend you use something like k9s.

+In my case, I created a Kuul Periodic System (k8s cluster) with 3 Kubernetes masters, setup 3 machines running k9s and let users monitor the jobs like that.
+Each machine sends Kubernetes apiserver calls to a different Kubernetes master (to help spread the load).
+This avoids users having to install k9s and gives a single and simple UI.
+The machines are setup so that when you login, you can have a read-only user (for those who just want to watch and view logs) and a read-write user (for those who want to delete/add/trigger jobs).

 If you want to:

 * see the logs of running Jobs, use k9s commands to see the logs